-Dr Leader Maynard’s research spans both political science and political theory, and is focused on the role of ideology in political violence and armed conflict, particularly in forms of violence against civilians such as genocide, state terror, wartime atrocities and systematic human rights abuses.
+Dr Leader Maynard’s research spans political science and political theory, and is focused on the role of ideology in political violence, armed conflict, and extremist politics, particularly in forms of violence against civilians such as genocide, state terror and systematic human rights abuses.
 He also has secondary research interests in the broader role of ideology in contemporary politics, the ethics of political violence, and methodological debates within political theory and qualitative political science.

 - World politics since 1945

 Dr Leader Maynard is available to supervise PhDs in the following areas:

 - Genocides, mass killings and atrocity crimes

 - Political ideology

 - Methodology of political theory and qualitative political science

 - The Routledge Handbook of Ideology and International Relations (Abingdon: Routledge, 2022) [co-edited with Mark L. Haas]

 - Ideology and Mass Killing: The Radicalized Security Politics of Genocides and Deadly Atrocities (Oxford: Oxford University Press, 2022)

 - Political Realism as Methods not Metaethics, Ethical Theory and Moral Practice Online First Version (2021)